EldritchCarMaker/My-Subnautica-Mods/BelowZeroMods.md

 These mods are still in very early testing, some may not work fully, some may not work at all.
 They are here because I wanted testing for the ones that did work and because I wanted to at least put *something* out there.

 If I simply put the file with no extra explanation, it is because I have nothing to say regarding it.
 It could work fine, and I have no problems, or I might not have tested it and it barely works at all.

-[EquivalentExchange.zip](https://github.com/EldritchCarMaker/My-Subnautica-Mods/files/10315479/EquivalentExchange.zip) - also has misc additions such as the hot pink gradient for EMC cost

 [EquippableItemIcons.zip](https://github.com/EldritchCarMaker/My-Subnautica-Mods/files/10315483/EquippableItemIcons.zip)